 - Allow port 25569 (TCP) inbound to the Datto appliance from the Datto Mac Agent.

 Internet access requirements for protected machines

-The Datto appliance must have access to the Datto Cloud for backup replication and remote device management.
+- The Datto appliance must have access to the Datto Cloud for backup replication and remote device management.
 In addition, all ICMP packets must be allowed through the firewall.
-If you have a configuration in which you need specific ports and IP addresses to allow access to the Datto appliance, refer to Figure 1 and the sections below.

-To synchronize time and download operating system updates, all Datto appliances must be able to resolve the following sites in the local DNS:
+For device management, to synchronize time, and to download operating system updates, all backup appliances must be able to resolve the following Datto sites in the local DNS:

 All Datto appliances must be able to access the following IP ranges for Cloud infrastructure, DNS failback, and device management:

-Depending on your country, the Datto appliance must have access to the following IP ranges for the offsite storage nodes:
+Depending on your country, the Datto appliance must have outbound access to port 22 (TCP) for the following IP ranges for the offsite storage nodes: